kooropatfa/cart/README.md

 - each discount needs to have name, type, product_code and threshold_quantity.
 Additionally, Bulk discount have to specify one of `discount_fraction` or `fixed_price`, while BuyNgetNFree have to specify `free_quantity`
 - products are matched with discounts by `product.code - discount.product_code` so to make discount appliable they need to match
 - please keep in mind that discount types are mapped to the class names in the code so introducing new types of discounts will require code changes

+And to run tests suite type `rspec spec`.

+Have fun :)